 Ryan has served since January 2012 as an At large member of the Fairfax County School Board, representing 1.1 million Fairfax County residents.
 At age 25, Ryan became the youngest person ever elected to the School Board.

-Ryan is assistant director of The Brookings Institution's John L. Thornton China Center, where he serves as its senior administrator, coordinates with the Brookings-Tsinghua Center at Tsinghua University in Beijing, China, and conducts research on Chinese politics and society and U.S. foreign policy.
+Ryan is associate director of The Brookings Institution's John L. Thornton China Center, where he serves as its senior administrator, coordinates with the Brookings-Tsinghua Center at Tsinghua University in Beijing, China, and conducts research on Chinese politics and society and U.S. foreign policy.
 He is a member of the National Committee on U.S.-China Relations, and his writing on foreign affairs has been published in the New York Times, Washington Post, Los Angeles Times, International Herald Tribune, CNN Opinions, Current History, Lawfare, China-US Focus, and the Georgetown Journal of International Affairs.

 In addition to his think-tank work, Ryan’s experience spans the public- and private-sectors, NGOs and academia.
 He has worked for the the International Operations and Policy office of the Boeing Company, Columbia University's Weatherhead East Asian Institute, The Clinton Foundation and The Clinton Global Initiative, The China Institute, the University of Virginia Center in Shanghai, and Senator Carl Levin (D-MI) on the U.S. Senate Permanent Subcommittee on Investigations.